thaslimthoufica/python-projects/README.md

 Deployment with GitHub Pages, Heroku and GUnicorn

-I also build a portfolio of 100 projects that you can show off to any potential employer.
-Including:
+I also build a portfolio of 100 projects, Including:

 Blackjack